AndreBClark/cosmic/README.md

 # COSMIC
+this is a fork of pop-cosmic with nord theme
 Computer Operating System Main Interface Components

 COSMIC is the name for the main shell components in Pop_Shell (separate from the tiling and window-management components).
 It makes the following changes to the standard GNOME Shell environment: